colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 ## Intro

-In this [previous blog](@/blog/making-four-in-a-row-part-2.md) post, we set up our `FourInARowGame` class's fields.
+In this [previous blog](@/blog/making-four-in-a-row-part-2.md) post, you set up your `FourInARowGame` class's fields.

-Now we're ready to start implementing player moves and updating the state of the game accordingly.
+Now you're ready to start implementing player moves and updating the state of the game accordingly.

 ## Creating the method

-We'll start off by creating a new method in the `FourInARowGame` class called `playMove()`:
+You'll start off by creating a new method in the `FourInARowGame` class called `playMove()`:

 ```js